larryramos/prompts/README.md

 # Hermeneutic circle
+## Why use it:
+A method of understanding something by moving between the parts and the whole.

+The AI interprets details in light of the bigger picture, then revisits the overall meaning with new insight from the details.

+Use it when: analyzing complex questions, interpreting texts, or exploring context-dependent decisions.

+## Prompt:
 I want you to apply Heidegger’s theory of the hermeneutic circle to interpret and answer the following question.

 Move between the parts and the whole of the situation, considering how understanding each detail depends on the broader context and how the overall meaning emerges through that interplay.